 What do we want?
 First-party relationships!
 When do we want it?
 Now!

-It’s important to understand the distinction between first-party relationships and first-party data.
-There is nothing more valuable for a brand or publisher than providing the experiences consumers expect and welcome.
+Do you have a playbook for first-party data?
+First, consider the importance of understanding the distinction between first-party relationships and first-party data.
+There is nothing more valuable for a brand or publisher than scoring a touchdown by providing the experiences consumers expect and welcome.
 First-party relationships are not transactional, but flow from value exchanges over time.
 If you’ve done it right, a downstream result is robust first-party data and a deeper understanding of a customer—which can be an organization’s competitive advantage because it’s exclusive to them.

 How do brands foster first-party relationships?